 Therefore, it is important to have a strategic technology partner to help organizations navigate and transform through a strategy-led-approach in their cloud journey.

-With HCL’s Cloud Smart, high-tech organizations can reimagine their business portfolio through innovative cloud services through smart consulting, smart offerings and industry solutions, smart R&D, smart ops, and smart products.
+With HCLTech’s Cloud Smart, high-tech organizations can reimagine their business portfolio through innovative cloud services through smart consulting, smart offerings and industry solutions, smart R&D, smart ops, and smart products.

-Through Cloud Smart, HCL brings ready-to-consume industry cloud solutions across high-tech industries, such as HCL Engage, HCL DRYiCE suite, Patient Care Management, Service Orchestration, Near-Zero Touch Operations, Connected Field Service, and many more.
+Through Cloud Smart, HCLTech brings ready-to-consume industry cloud solutions across high-tech industries, such as HCLTech Engage, HCLTech DRYiCE suite, Patient Care Management, Service Orchestration, Near-Zero Touch Operations, Connected Field Service, and many more.
 These are developed both in-house and through ecosystem partners, along with the power of convergence across IT, engineering services, and industry IPs to help customers maximize their business value and accelerate digital transformation to address business-specific objectives.